paulohenriquecosta3011/Api-Clube/README.md

 ### 🌍 Overview

+This is not a CRUD project — it is a **full operational system used to manage real club access, members, and guest entry control**.

 This project is part of a **real-world enterprise club management system used in production**.

 It integrates multiple systems: